-The goals of the YAC/TTC are to provide youth/student input on policies and programs designed to improve the quality of education throughout Pima County and to engage in activities, which foster leadership, citizenship, and the best educational opportunities for all Tucson youth.
-The YAC/TTC has been identified and utilized as an important contributor to the City of Tucson and Pima County community organizations to increase youth civic involvement.
+The goals of the YAC are to provide student input on policies and programs designed to improve the quality of education and the overall welfare of youth throughout Arizona, Pima County and the City of Tucson.
+YAC members engage in activities which foster leadership, civic engagement and advocacy.

 - Meetings with local elected officials and community leaders

 - DemocraSeed youth advocacy and student voter registration project

 - Civic Engagement Day at the State Capitol in Phoenix

 - Youth and Peace Conference

 While COVID-19 has affected many aspects of life including last year’s YAC members, we plan to continue the program throughout the 2020-2021 school year in person and/or virtually.
 We will be following the Arizona Department of Education’s lead when it comes to the decision of in person vs. virtual meetings.